Andi Rianto

 Andi Rianto (born May 7, 1972) is a noted Indonesian film score composer who has worked on several of Indonesia's most popular films.
-He's also the leader of Magenta Orchestra.
+He's also the leader of the Magenta Orchestra.

 In 2002 he worked on Ca-bau-kan and in 2003 he composed for Arisan!.
 Additionally, in 2009 he worked on the new theme of Seputar Indonesia, the flagship news program on RCTI.
-Graduated in Berklee College of Music, and become a leader for a band called Magenta Orchestra.
+Graduated in Berklee College of Music, and became a leader for a band called Magenta Orchestra.

-He started with piano lesson at 4 year old.
-In 1990, when he was at Senior High School, his family moved to US, and he enrolled to Forest Hills High School in New York.
+He started with piano lessons at 4 years old.
+In 1990, when he was in Senior High School, his family moved to the US, and he enrolled at Forest Hills High School in New York.
 His teachers advised him to continue his education after graduation from high school in music at Berklee.